berloop/blender-web-viewer/README.md

 Once installed, you can access the addon from the 3D View sidebar:

 1. Open the sidebar by pressing `N` in the 3D View
-2. Select the "Web Preview" tab
+2. Select the "Web Preview/BlendXWeb" tab

 ### Previewing in Browser